PeterO.Numbers.EFloats

 Return Value:

-A 32-bit signed integer identifying the given number object, number class as follows: 0 = positive normal; 1 = negative normal, 2 = positive subnormal, 3 = negative subnormal, 4 = positive zero, 5 = negative zero, 6 = positive infinity, 7 = negative infinity, 8 = quiet not-a-number (NaN), 9 = signaling NaN.
+A 32-bit signed integer identifying the specified number object, number class as follows: 0 = positive normal; 1 = negative normal, 2 = positive subnormal, 3 = negative subnormal, 4 = positive zero, 5 = negative zero, 6 = positive infinity, 7 = negative infinity, 8 = quiet not-a-number (NaN), 9 = signaling NaN.

 Exceptions:

-public static string NumberClassString(
+public static string NumberClassString( int nc);

 Converts a number class identifier (ranging from 0 through 9) to a text string.
 An arbitrary-precision number object can belong in one of ten number classes.